capbussat/php-ratchet/readme.md

-n### WebSockets Server and Websockets Javascript client This is a simple broadcast example to play with a websocket PHP server and an HTML page with a Javascript client to send messages.
+### WebSockets Server and Websockets Javascript client
+This is a simple broadcast example to play with a websocket PHP server and an HTML page with a Javascript client to send messages.

 You can open any number of windows and send messages between them.